-The Environment Protection Act 1970 stipulates the approval process for onsite wastewater systems.
+The Environment Protection Regulations 2021 regulate onsite wastewater systems.

 Only systems of a type approved by EPA Victoria can be installed.
 There are 4 types of approved system:

 - Septic tanks

 - Waterless composting toilets

 - Secondary treatment systems

 - Domestic greywater treatment systems